 The Bioimaging Platform offers researchers access to a range of high performance confocal and widefield fluorescence microscopes.
 Capabilities include live imaging of cell dynamics and multichannel imaging of stained cells, 3D cultures, tissues and small organisms.
 Support in advanced fluorescence techniques such as FLIM, FRET, FRAP and FCS is also available for quantitative analysis of interactions and mobility of molecules in cells.

-The Zeiss 800 Airyscan confocal is equipped with 4 lasers (405, 488, 563, 633 nm), five high resolution objective lenses (10x, 20x, 25x multi immersion, 40x and 63x oil), sensitive detectors, an auto-focus drive and an incubation system with CO2 and temperature control.
-The 800 is used for multi-channel fluorescence imaging of fixed cells and tissues as well as stable long-term live-cell imaging work.
-Enhanced resolution below the diffraction limit (to about 140 nm) is possible in SR mode, by utilising the 32 channel Airyscan detector (1.7-fold resolution improvement).
-A high resolution monochrome camera fitted to this microscope also facilitates rapid widefield imaging and navigation of large areas of interest.
+This inverted instrument is equipped with four lasers (405, 488, 563, 633 nm), six high-resolution objective lenses (10x, 20x, 25x multi immersion, 40x water, and 40x and 63x oil), sensitive detectors, a Definite Focus auto-focus module and an incubation system with CO2 and temperature control.
+The 900 is used for multi-channel fluorescence imaging of fixed tissues, as well as stable long-term live-cell imaging work.
+Enhanced resolution below the diffraction limit (to about 140 nm) is possible in SR mode by utilising the 32 channel Airyscan detector (1.7-fold resolution improvement = 120 nm).

-Zeiss LSM 780 laser scanning confocal
+Zeiss LSM 780 Laser Scanning Confocal

 Zeiss Cell Observer spinning disk confocal

-Designed for speed, the spinning disk employs multi-point rather than single point scanning to illuminate the sample.
+Designed for speed, the spinning disk employs multi-point rather than single-point scanning to illuminate the sample.
 This allows for 4D imaging experiments where 3-dimensional Z stacks can be captured at every time point (rather than a single focal plane) to gain greater information.
-Simultaneous 2-channel imaging (e,g, GFP + mCherry) is possible using synchronised cameras.
-3-channel fluorescence imaging and DIC imaging is only available sequentially in one camera mode.
+Simultaneous 2-channel imaging is possible using synchronised cameras and 3-channel fluorescence imaging with DIC imaging sequentially in one camera mode.

 Zeiss AxioObserver Z1